magento/devdocs/src/cloud/deploy/smart-wizards.md

 -  Ideal state for minimal deployment downtime
 -  Load balancing configuration for database and Redis
 -  Static Content Deployment (SCD) for on-demand, the build stage, or the deploy stage
 -  Check ability to update the environment configuration to support the Magento split database performance solution.
-If the split database configuration has already been applied, display information about the database configuration.
+If the split database configuration has already been applied, the wizard displays information about the database configuration.

 Each of the smart wizard commands provides a verification response and, if applicable, a recommendation for the proper configuration.